sergiutanasiev/alpasCaseStudy/README.md

 ## Description

-While input is focued text can be written even if a country is currently selected.
+While input is focused text can be written even if a country is currently selected.

 Two available lists